In our Nationwide insurance review, we give the company 4.4 out of 5.0 stars as we compare its average costs to competitors in the market.

 If local Nationwide insurance reviews are good, a policy for Nationwide auto insurance is well worth consideration.
 We found that certain types of drivers typically find Nationwide’s prices to be lower than the U.S. average.

-The following types of drivers may find their best coverage through Nationwide car insurance:
+The following motorists may find their best coverage through Nationwide car insurance:

 - Drivers in the Southeast: Nationwide performs relatively well in this region in the J.D.
 Power customer satisfaction poll.